front cover of The EartHeaven Calendar White Paper

 The Ancient Wheel of Earth Time has always had four distinctive features: 52 weeks; of seven days each; divided into 12 months; and beginning with the vernal equinox.

-So, to carry the analogy, there is no need to reinvent this wheel; it simply needs to be properly balanced, inflated, and mounted.
-Using the EartHeaven calendar solution, we’ll be good to go!
+So, to carry the analogy, there is no need to reinvent this wheel; it simply needs to be properly balanced and aligned.
+Using the EartHeaven calendar solution as our tool, we’ll be ready to roll on through the Aquarian Age!

 Latest Entries from the EHc Blog…